 Currently, more than 3.9 million people are retired in Australia.
 According to the Australian Bureau of Statistics, around 49 per cent of retired men and 44 per cent of retired women live with the Age Pension as their main source of income.

-The amount of money you receive from the Age Pension depends on your circumstances, but the latest figures show the maximum basic rate is $882.20 a fortnight ($22,937.20 a year) for a single person and $1330 a fortnight ($34,580 a year) for couples.
+In line with indexation, Age Pension payment rates increase twice-yearly.
+The amount of money you receive from the Age Pension depends on your circumstances, but the latest figures show the maximum basic rate is $1064 a fortnight ($27,740 a year) for a single person and $1604 a fortnight ($41,818 a year) for couples.

 For those with little or no superannuation assets, living on a full or part pension can be tough.
 Here are a few simple things you can do to ensure you are making the most of your income.